@sustainpsu

 The Department of Ecosystem Science and Management conducts outreach work to connect the resources of the Department of Ecosystem Science and Management with community members, industry, and institutions in Pennsylvania and beyond by offering the latest research-based information and meaningful programming for adults and youth through Extension and 4-H programs.

-Penn State Extension offers community workshops, including:
+Penn State Extension offers community workshops which promote conservation and sustainable utilization of the land including:

 • A Community Forestry Institute workshop for members of municipal commissions, municipal staff, community advocates, and volunteers as well as Forest Management workshops.